hemisemidemipresent/btd6-modding-tutorial/README.md

 # Troubleshooting

+### The game crashes before it can get to the loading screen

+Reinstall melonloader using the latest version (enable alphas in the installer's settings first)

 ### Mods that used to work before no longer work after a btd6 update

 Update your mods by downloading their newest versions.